 Mattresses made with memory foam evenly distribute your body weight and are purported to provide better support for your back, shoulders, and neck than other mattress types.
 The foam adjusts based on the temperature of your body.
 Then, the foam bounces back to its original shape when a person moves.

-To maintain the best in sleep comfort and mattress benefits, a memory foam bed should be replaced about every seven years or sooner if it is showing signs of age, according to a mattress review study by Reviewster.
+To maintain the best in sleep comfort and mattress benefits, a memory foam bed should be replaced about every seven years or sooner if it is showing signs of age.
 This timing is similar to replacement recommendations for other types of mattresses.

 Foam mattresses, toppers, and pillows are made from Visco Elastic, a material created for use in the space program.
 NASA began using this foam about 50 years ago for seats and cushions because the specific construction of dense, open chambers gave astronauts great comfort during long flights.
 The material is also used in a variety of other products, such as helmets, shoes, and hospital beds.